rcray2/Q-docs/README.md

 The primary focus of this stage is:

-- .To deploy your service via your own means (e.g., Heroku).
+- To deploy your service via your own means (e.g., Heroku).
-- .Make it accessible to Maana to communicate to for call and event dispatching.
+- Make it accessible to Maana to communicate to for call and event dispatching.

 When it is time to have full participation in the Maana processing network (having its endpoint services consumed by other services, user interfaces, or automatically based on event subscription), then Maana&#39;s Concept Knowledge Graph (CKG) must be able to communicate to the service.